Scott-Rowland/ct-wipe-certifier/README.md

 ## What It Does

-CT-Wipe generates tamper-evident certification artifacts for wipe events.
+CT-Wipe produces deterministic, tamper-evident certification artifacts for destruction events.

 Verification is independent, reproducible, and fail-closed.